 Based on the Company's organizational model, a few support services are outsourced relating, for example, to the management of IT and infrastructures.
-In 2021 IGD called
+IGD chose a new supplier to manage its IT systems for administration, management planning and control, finance and treasury.
+This will also improve cybersecurity and privacy.

-The Company hired a new IT Manager who reports to the Head of Administration, Legal and Corporate Affairs, Contracts, HR & IT.
+The Company hired a IT Manager who reports to the Head of Administration, Legal and Corporate Affairs, Contracts, HR & IT.